Azure/azure-powershell/src/ResourceManager/StreamAnalytics/Commands.StreamAnalytics/help/Get-AzStreamAnalyticsFunction.md

 ## SYNTAX

 ```
-Get-AzureRmStreamAnalyticsFunction [-JobName] <String> [[-Name] <String>] [-ResourceGroupName] <String>
+Get-AzStreamAnalyticsFunction [-JobName] <String> [[-Name] <String>] [-ResourceGroupName] <String>
  [-DefaultProfile <IAzureContextContainer>] [<CommonParameters>]
 ```

 ## DESCRIPTION
-The **Get-AzureRmStreamAnalyticsFunction** cmdlet gets a list of the functions that are defined in an Azure Stream Analytics job or information about a specific function.
+The **Get-AzStreamAnalyticsFunction** cmdlet gets a list of the functions that are defined in an Azure Stream Analytics job or information about a specific function.

 ## EXAMPLES

 ### Example 1: Get all Stream Analytics functions
 ```
-PS C:\>Get-AzureRmStreamAnalyticsFunction -ResourceGroupName "StreamAnalytics-Default-West-US" -JobName "StreamJob22"
+PS C:\>Get-AzStreamAnalyticsFunction -ResourceGroupName "StreamAnalytics-Default-West-US" -JobName "StreamJob22"
 ```

 This command gets the functions defined on the job named StreamJob22.

 ### Example 2: Get a specific Stream Analytics function
 ```
-PS C:\>Get-AzureRmStreamAnalyticsFunction -ResourceGroupName "StreamAnalytics-Default-West-US" -JobName "StreamJob22" -Name "ScoreTweet"
+PS C:\>Get-AzStreamAnalyticsFunction -ResourceGroupName "StreamAnalytics-Default-West-US" -JobName "StreamJob22" -Name "ScoreTweet"
 ```

 This command gets information about the function named ScoreTweet defined on the job named StreamJob22.